limeleaf-collective/website/content/blog/webdev-tech.md

 }
 ```

-Sure, it may not look like the prettiest output, but it is generated code so it doesn't matter.
-We can focus on writing the template code as regular HTML. `templ` supports much more functionality so I urge you to go and checkout their documentation for more details.
+Not the prettiest output, but it is generated code; we never read or edit it, so it doesn't matter.
+Instead, we can focus on writing the template code as simple, easy-to-understand HTML. `templ` supports much more functionality, so I urge you to check out their documentation for more details.

-### Generate Templates in Rust with `maud`
+### Generating Templates in Rust with `maud`

-Since Rust's standard library is much more focused on systems programming there isn't much in the way of templates, let alone HTML templates.
-However, `maud`, is a phenomenal package that offers macros to write HTML-like markup to compile and embed into the final compiled binary.
+Since Rust's standard library is much more focused on systems programming, there isn't much in the way of templates, let alone HTML templates.
+However, [`maud`][11], is a phenomenal package that offers macros to write HTML-like markup to compile and embed into the final compiled binary.
+Here's an example:

 ```rust
 pub fn register() -> Markup {